-Firering Strategic Minerals PLC (formerly "Firering Holdings Limited") ("The Company") is a holding company for a group of exploration and development companies set up to focus on developing assets towards the ethical production of critical metals.
+Firering Strategic Minerals PLC ("The Company") is a holding company for a group of exploration and development companies set up to focus on developing assets towards the ethical production of critical metals.
 The Company was incorporated on 8 May 2019 in Cyprus.
 The address of its registered office is Ioanni Stylianou 6, 2nd Floor, Office 202, 2003, Nicosia, Cyprus.